 Inspiration – Albert ‘Shrimp’ Burns

-Burns started out by winning board track events on his home-built Indian racer at just 14 years of age.
+Burns started by winning board track events on his home-built Indian racer at just 14 years of age.
 By 1920, he fulfilled his dream of becoming a works rider for Indian but crashed in the opening race at the beginning of the season.

 Despite being heavily bandaged from injuries sustained by crashing on the wooden board track, Burns entered the next race on a bike borrowed from a teammate.
 Against all the odds, Burns went on to win the race.

-Not only that, but his borrowed 3-speed, rigid framed, Indian Powerplus, smashed the track record becoming the first stock bike to do over the ton in competition.
+Not only that, but his borrowed 3-speed, rigid-framed, Indian Powerplus, smashed the track record becoming the first stock bike to do over the ton in competition.

 Four months later, just days after his twenty-third birthday, Burns crashed during a race, subsequently dying of head injuries.
 It was this tale of commitment, raw talent, and courage that went on to inspire Anvil to build the Shrimp; an Indian Scout flat tracker.